turingschool-examples/gametime-testing-journey/README.md

 Sinon is super cool but it doesn't play nicely with Webpack (welcome to the world of JS Testing).
 While the lesson below 'works on my machine' - it doesn't consistently work for everyone.

-So, with that in mind, we'll teach the lesson from [here](https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/testing_javascript-mocks_and_stubs.markdown)

-Legacy lesson kept below if you want to spend the time to get Sinon up and running for your project.

 ## Next Up - After GameTime

 6. [after-gametime](https://github.com/turingschool-examples/gametime-testing-journey/tree/after-gametime)